0x1DOCD00D/CS441_Fall2024/Homeworks/Homework1.md

 #### This Git repo contains the homework description that uses an open-source implementation of a [tokenizer toolkit JTokkit](https://github.com/knuddelsgmbh/jtokkit?tab=readme-ov-file) and [deeplearning4j](https://github.com/deeplearning4j/deeplearning4j) that is a suite of tools for deploying and training deep learning models using the JVM.
 Students may invest some time to learn how the use cases of JTokkit that are shown in [tests](https://github.com/knuddelsgmbh/jtokkit/tree/main/lib/src/test/java/com/knuddels/jtokkit), however, it is not required for completing this homework.

 ## Preliminaries
 As part of this first homework assignment students are going to learn how to create and manage Git project repository, create an application in Scala, create tests using widely popular Scalatest framework, and expand on the provided SBT build and run script for their applications.
-Your job as a student in this course is to create randomly generated graphs that represent big data, apply specially designed perturbation operators to produce modified graphs, parse and analyze them to determine differences between the original and perturbed graphs by processing them in the cloud using distributed big data analysis frameworks.
+Your job as a student in this course is to learn to use a Map/Reduce framework in the cloud environment.
+To make this homework interesting I choose to implement various technologies by applying massively parallel computations in the cloud, and each year I choose a different one and the criteria for choosing a technology is its high market value in the current economy.
+That is, not only students learn cloud computing frameworks and mechanisms but they also increase their market value by learning a new hot technology for the current job market.

 First things first, if you haven't done so, you must create your account at [Github](https://github.com/), a Git repo management system.
 Please make sure that you write your name in your README.md in your repo as it is specified on the class roster.
 Since it is a large class, please use your UIC email address for communications and for signing your projects and you should avoid using emails from other accounts like funnybunny2003@gmail.com.
 As always, the homeworks class' Teams channel is the preferred way to exchange information and ask questions.
 If you don't receive a response within a few hours, please contact your TA or the professor by tagging our names.
 If you use emails it may be a case that your direct emails went to the spam folder.